KathrynCampbell/MADDOG/README.md

 To install the package, run `devtools::install_github("kathryncampbell/MADDOG", build_vignettes = TRUE, force = TRUE)` within R.

 To view the vignette use `browseVignettes("MADDOG")`

+**Be aware; the assign_lineages function currently is unavailable for Windows, but the command line tool can be used instead.**